vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 }
 {% endhighlight %}

 Next, we override the `GetColumnsOverride` method.
 This method defines the columns of the table.
-Each column has a name and data type.
+Each column has a name and data type (`Number`, `String`, `Boolean`).

 The columns in our list never change, so we return a simple collection of columns.
 But you can also [make the columns dynamic](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html)---changing based on the parameters that the user provides.
-Beside the name the only thing that represents a column is the data type: Number, String, or Boolean.

 {% highlight csharp %}
 protected override CustomListColumnCollection GetColumnsOverride(CustomListData data)